MiSTer-devel/Filters_MiSTer/README.md

 ### Introduction

-**If you use MiSTer you should be using a custom filter for upscaling if you want high quality about without uneven scaling and shimmering during scrolling.**
+**If you use MiSTer you should be using a custom filter for upscaling if you want high quality without uneven scaling and shimmering during scrolling.**

 The MiSTer Filters and Gamma Github repository is here: ([MiSTer Filters and Gamma Github)[https://github.com/MiSTer-devel/Filters_MiSTer])